Big foundations and nonprofits still flood to the sidelines of a diminished United Nations

-NEW YORK (AP) — Even as it ponders a diminished future facing cutbacks and questions of relevance, the United Nations will still draw foundations and nonprofits to New York next week for a packed schedule of conferences, meetings, happy hours and dinners on the sidelines of its general assembly of world leaders.
+NEW YORK (AP) — Even as it ponders a diminished future facing cutbacks and questions of relevance, the United Nations will still draw foundations and nonprofits to New York starting Sept.
+22 for a packed schedule of conferences, meetings, happy hours and dinners on the sidelines of its general assembly of world leaders.

 But the uncertainty has already had an impact.